asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 <div class="showmath">Don't believe me?
 Click here to open the math section</div>
 <mathpart>
+The total number of blocks in a row is the sum of all possible blocks:
 \\[
 \begin{align}
     B_N & = \sum\limits_{i=1}^N E_N(i) \\\\